P versus NP problem: P = NP

 Research mathematicians spend their careers trying to prove theorems, and some proofs have taken decades or even centuries to find after problems have been stated—for instance, Fermat's Last Theorem took over three centuries to prove.
 A method guaranteed to find a proof if a "reasonable" size proof exists, would essentially end this struggle.

-Donald Knuth has stated that he has come to believe that P = NP, but is reserved about the impact of a possible proof:
+Donald Knuth is reserved about the impact of a possible proof: